 Christoph Terhechte is a film curator, festival organiser, publicist and consultant.
 He was born in 1961 in the city of Münster, Germany.
 After studying political science and journalism, he has worked as a film critic since 1984.
-He has been a member of the selection committee of the Berlinale Forum since the end of 1997.
-In June, 2001 he was appointed head of this festival section.
+He has been a member of the selection committee of the Berlinale Forum since the end of 1997 and served as the head of the Section from 2001 to 2018.
+He is now the Artistic Director of International Marrakech Film Festival.

 Chalida Uabumrungjit graduated in film from Thammasat University and film archiving from University of East Anglia, UK.
 She is one of the founding members of Thai Short Film and Video Festival which she served as Festival Director since 1997.
 She also programmes for Salaya Documentary Film Festival and Silent Film Festival in Thailand.
 She coordinated programmes of Thai films for various international festivals and also involve in making a number of experimental films and documentaries.
 She is also one of the selection commitee of AND (Asian Network of Documentary) .
 She is one of the advocate for independent films and film preservation in Thailand.
 Currently she works as Deputy Director of the Film Archive, Thailand.